Storied C7 Grand Piano to Call Tonioli's Studio Home

 Patrice Rushen – who was Quincy Jones’s session pianist – told a label executive that it was the best studio piano she had ever played.
 For its first 20 years of life, it was maintained solely by O’Brien.
 It is an astonishing instrument.

-In 2021 after the Water Music Recording studio was moved following a real estate sale, it then was moved across country and found its new home at Soft Piano Music Studios.
-It is now used for recording some of the most intimate and relaxing piano music and continues its tradition as being a favorite instrument of the great piano artists of today.
+In 2021 after the Water Music Recording studio was moved following a real estate sale, it then was moved across country and found its new home at Tonioli Music Studio in Utah.
+It is now used for recording some of the most intimate and relaxing piano music, instrumental duets and vocalists and continues its tradition as being a favorite instrument of the great piano artists of today.

 Yamaha Disklavier PRO History……..